How uv Works Under the Hood

 Finding a first contribution

-The uv team labels beginner-friendly issues as good first issue.
-These typically don't require deep Rust or resolver knowledge—things like improving error messages, adding missing CLI flags, or fixing edge cases in TOML parsing.
+The team labels beginner-friendly issues as good first issue.
+These typically don't require deep resolver knowledge: improving error messages, handling edge cases in TOML parsing, adding missing CLI flags.
+The bug label is also a good source of contributions.

 Further reading